 We address structural causes of poverty.
 The wellbeing of many of the poorest nations are affected by decisions and policy of many wealthy countries – including New Zealand.

 Within Aotearoa New Zealand, government policy on social security, work, housing and employment are key factors in the wellbeing of our citizens.
-Caritas speaks out for the economic wellbeing of all.
+Caritas speaks out for the wellbeing of all.

 We work through campaigns, submissions on legislation, media and social media, and other forms of advocacy such as letter-writing and delegations of people to key events.

 New Zealand has prided itself on being a fair and egalitarian society, yet in the last 30 to 40 years, the gap between rich and poor has grown dramatically and is now entrenched.
-We advocate for a fair and just social welfare system that benefits us all.
+We advocate for a fair and just system that benefits us all.

 Work is a fundamental way of providing for our livelihoods and supporting those around us.
 Caritas advocates for the dignity of work, and the protection of vulnerable workers.